 Included in the coaching budget is not only coaching for water sessions but also coaching for strength and conditioning which forms an integral part of the training programme for top boats.
 During these sessions correct technique and form are essential thus justifying the need for professional coaching.

-Fines:
+Fines

 This expenditure relates to fines imposed on the club by Cambridge University Combined Boat Clubs (CUCBC) for infringements regarding college boat clubs’ use of the river and bumps racing.
 While fines regarding to misuse of the river are very avoidable and should not be incurred, fines incurred during bumps racing are an unavoidable and normal part of racing.
 These fines are often given very subjectively and are not in the club’s power to control.
 The club now charges members for foul and abusive language fines, as these are clearly avoidable and members should be expected to comport themselves acceptably when representing the club and the college.